-For the fiscal year ended March 31, 2009 and the fiscal nine months ended December 31, 2009, there were no fees billed by the Fund's auditors for other services provided to the Fund.
+For the fiscal year ended March 31, 2009, the fiscal nine months ended December 31, 2009 and the fiscal year ended December 31, 2010, there were no fees billed by the Fund's auditors for other services provided to the Fund.
 Fees included in the "all other fees" category would consist of services related to internal control reviews, strategy and other consulting, financial information systems design and implementation, consulting on other information systems, and other tax services unrelated to the Fund.